-Service management is therefore a generic concept.
-It cannot be claimed by one specific industry.
-For this purpose, the SURVUZ Foundation has specified a method with a process model that can be applied to all these industries: Unified Service Management.
-This process model contains only pure and singular, customer-focused processes that do not overlap with each other and that can therefore be used in an integrated workflow model.
+The SURVUZ Foundation has specified an SMM that can be applied to all industries: Unified Service Management.
+The process model in this method contains only pure and singular, customer-focused processes that do not overlap with each other and that can, therefore, be used in an integrated workflow model.
 The USM process model includes all activities that occur in a service organization, regardless of whether they are placed at a strategic, tactical or operational level: processes are independent of the management perspective.
 The USM process model combines all the insights from modern process models, but goes a considerable step further, making the model more learnable and applicable, but above all better supported with workflow tooling.

-If you approach service management methodically, you will, for example, get an ISM, FSM, BSM, ESM or FM method, each a variant of service management methods (SMMs).
+If you approach service management methodically, you will, for example, get an ISM, FSM, BSM, ESM or FM method, each a variant of these SMMs.
 The USM process model is the final step in the evolution of process models, and in its generic form supports all these methods in a straightforward way.
 All methods (read “What is a method”) have a special feature in common: the method is always independent of its application.
-Service management methods can be applied to different domains.
+SMMs can be applied to different domains.
 The result of that application therefore always bears the characteristics of that specific domain.
 A useful classification of service management in practice is, for example, based on the primary/secondary paradigm, distinguishing:

 - general supporting disciplines such as IT management, Business Information Management, Facility Management, Medical Technology, Human Resources.
 Here we find e.g. ITSM, ISM, FSM, ESM and FM, but in all cases also USM.

 - combinations thereof in interdisciplinary Shared Service Centers (iSSCs).
 Here we find ESM and USM.